-Hot Springs State Park: A beautiful State Park located on the North edge of Thermopolis filled with mineral fountains and picnic shelters.
-A state maintained buffalo herd roams the hills on the upper Northeast range-land of the State Park.
+Hot Springs State Park: Wyoming's oldest State Park located on the north edge of Thermopolis filled with hot mineral pools, mineral fountains and picnic shelters.
+A state maintained buffalo herd roams the hills on the upper northeast range-land of the State Park.
+Stop in and enjoy the Riverbend Bark Park.

 Mineral Springs: The world's largest mineral Hot Spring is evidence of once great subterranean forces.
 Today, their even flow is metered primarily for recreational and therapeutic purposes.

-Rainbow Terraces: Long time deposits from the mineral laden water have created a rainbow underfoot.
-The boardwalk along the riverfront takes you over centuries of sediment, splendidly brushed by algae, plankton and mineral deposits.
+Rainbow Terraces & Swinging Bridge: Long time deposits from the mineral laden water have created a rainbow underfoot.
+The boardwalk along the riverfront takes you over centuries of sediment, splendidly brushed by algae, plankton and mineral deposits and can be viewed from the other side of the river by crossing the swinging bridge.

 Wind River Canyon: Located 4 miles south of Thermopolis on Hwy 20, you will discover a beautiful canyon through which the Wind River flows.
 This high-walled canyon has remarkable geological displays of the layers of dated earth.
 With a watchful eye, you may also spot wildlife such as deer, big horn sheep or even elk.
 The wind River canyon is also one of Wyoming's Beautiful Scenic Byways.
 Click Here and refer to pages 8-10 for more information about the Wind River Canyon.